byrisetty-navya/Online-Quiz-Application/README.md

-###Online Quiz Application
+# 📝 Online Quiz Application
-##📌 Project Overview

-The Online Quiz Application is a frontend web project developed using HTML, CSS, and JavaScript.
-It allows users to answer multiple-choice questions, view instant feedback for correct and incorrect answers, track their score, and restart the quiz.
-Questions are displayed in a randomized order to enhance user engagement.

-##🛠️ Technologies Used

-HTML5

-CSS3

-JavaScript
+An interactive **Online Quiz Application** developed using **HTML, CSS, and JavaScript**.
+The application allows users to answer multiple-choice questions, calculates scores in real time, and provides instant feedback.

-##🎯 Features
+## 📌 Features

-Multiple-choice quiz questions
+- Multiple-choice quiz questions

-Randomized question order on every attempt
+- Real-time score calculation
+- Next and Previous question navigation

-Instant visual feedback for correct and incorrect answers
+- Visual feedback for correct and incorrect answers

-Score calculation at the end of the quiz
+- Randomized question order

-Restart quiz functionality
+- Restart quiz functionality

-Simple and user-friendly interface
+- Responsive user interface

+## 🛠️ Technologies Used
+- **HTML** – Structure of the quiz interface
+- **CSS** – Styling and responsive layout
+- **JavaScript** – Quiz logic, scoring, and interactivity

-##⚙️ How the Application Works
+## ⚙️ How It Works
+- Questions are stored as JavaScript objects.
+- One question is displayed at a time with multiple options.
+- User selections are validated instantly.

-The quiz loads a set of predefined questions using JavaScript.
+- The score is updated dynamically using JavaScript.

-Questions are shuffled randomly before the quiz starts.

-Users select one option for each question.

-The application highlights correct answers in green and incorrect answers in red.

-The score is calculated and displayed after the final question.
+- Final score is displayed at the end of the quiz.

-Users can restart the quiz to attempt it again with a new question order.

-##📂 Project Structure
+## 📂 Project Structure
-Online-Quiz-Application/
+online-quiz/
 │
 ├── index.html
 ├── style.css
 ├── script.js
 └── README.md

-##▶️ How to Run the Project
+## 🚀 How to Run the Project

-Download or clone the project repository.
+1. Download or clone the repository

-Open the project folder.

-Double-click on index.html or open it in any modern web browser.
+2. Open `index.html` in any modern web browser

-The quiz will start automatically.
+3. Start answering the quiz questions

-##🚀 Future Enhancements
+## 📈 Future Enhancements

-Add a timer for each question
+- Timer for each question

-Store scores using browser local storage

-Make the application fully responsive for mobile devices

-Add more question categories
-##📄 License

-This project is created for educational purposes and is free to use and modify.
+- Category-based quizzes
+- Question database using API
+- Leaderboard and score history
+- User authentication